braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 ### Customizing UI

-The following code snippets show an example of how to build custom Content Cards with key-value pairs using the methods provided by the SDK.
+The following code snippets show how to style and change out-of-the-Box Content Cards to fit your UI needs using methods provided by the SDK.
 These methods allow you to customize all aspects of the Content Card UI, such as including custom fonts, customized color components, customized text, and more.

 There exist two distinct ways to customize Content Card UI, the dynamic UI method, which allows you to update card UI on a per-card basis, or the static method, which will update the UI across all cards.

 #### Dynamic UI

-The Content Card `applyCard` method can be used to reference the card object and pass it the key-value pairs that will be used to update the UI.
+The Content Card `applyCard` method can reference the card object and pass it key-value pairs that will be used to update the UI.

 {% tabs %}
 {% tab Objective-C %}